Comparing the piccolo vs. flute may seem unnecessary. After all, they’re both flutes, right? Well, yes, but there’s more to the instruments than that.

 What Is the Flute?

-is the main instrument of the western concert flute family.
+The flute is the main instrument of the western concert flute family.
 It’s also the only member of that family that doesn’t transpose in some way.

 Concert flutes play in the treble clef, and their range starts at middle C or the B just below.
 You can play up to the C three octaves above that or even higher.